TOMATO CHOKA RECIPE

 To add the finishing touch by a traditional Indian process called ‘chunkaying’, oil is heated in a small pan over a medium flame and poured over the tomato mixture to add another dimension of flavor.
 Sometimes the onion and garlic are added the oil to cook(like I did below)–especially if raw onions and garlic are not appreciated.

 Vegan, comfort food has never been more satisfying.
-The smokiness of the roasted tomatoes, along with the texture of the raw onion, a hint of garlic, the heat and flavor of the hot pepper all combine with the chewiness of the sada roti to create the perfect bite.
+The smokiness of the roasted tomatoes, along with the texture of the raw onion, a hint of garlic, and the heat and flavor of the hot pepper all combine with the chewiness of the sada roti to create the perfect bite.

 It’s an experience worth repeating – regularly!